-I have a strong, semi-proven thesis that in SaaS, market size doesn’t matter that much … at least in the traditional tops-down sense.
+I have a strong, semi-proven thesis that in SaaS, market size doesn’t matter that much … at least in the traditional top-down sense.

 If you can get to $2m in ARR in 2 years, you can get to $4m the next.
 From there, it’s on to $10m in ARR.
-And if you can get to $10m in ARR in say 4 years … and that compounds, as it will … you have a real shot at $100m.
+And if you can get to $10m in ARR in, sa,y 4 years … and that compounds, as it will … you have a real shot at $100m.
 For real.
-It’s will be incredible hard, yes.
+It will be incredibly hard, yes.
 You may not get there, yes.
-But if you can get to $10m in any reasonably amount of time … your market is big enough to get you to $100m.
+But if you can get to $10m in any reasonable amount of time … your market is big enough to get you to $100m.